Undergraduate Business Law

 Major - Marketing Campus

-Concentrations available Digital Marketing & Analytics, Professional Sales Leadership, or Social Responsibility and Impact in Business Storrs
+Concentration available in Social Responsibility and Impact in Business.
+Storrs

 Minor - Social Responsibility and Impact in Business